aleksamagicka/TF2-Outpost-API/README.md

 var tf2OutpostAPI = new TF2Outpost.API();
 Trade tradeInfo = await tf2OutpostAPI.FetchTrade(1);

-// All trade information is now in the tradeInfo object.
+// All information about trade with id 1 is now in the tradeInfo object.
 // Use it however you wish.
 ```

 ## TODO
-Interacting with trades (reopening, closing, commenting).
+Interacting with trades ((re)opening, closing, commenting).